mikemike/LinkIt/README.md

 Another example could be a bot that sits in a Skype group chat, harvesting links and attributing them to the user who posted the link in the channel.

 These links can be discussed, upvoted, down voted and commented on.

+# TODO

+The Threaded library currently prints out the comments, rather than returning them, which is terrible.
+It was built as a prototype and should never have made it this far - it should be re-written.
+My apologies :(